Keith Curle: Playing career

 Back with his club, Curle was promoted to club captain but they were unable to match their 5th-place finish after manager Peter Reid was fired and eventually suffered relegation in the 1995–96 season.
 Curle remained with the club during pre-season for the following campaign but was soon stripped of his captaincy and transfer-listed before being sold to Wolves in August 1996 for £650,000.

 He spent four seasons at Molineux as the club tried to win promotion to the Premier League.
 His first season with the team saw them lose in the play-offs to Crystal Palace, but they failed to qualify for them in his subsequent seasons.
 He was however made club captain and led to the side to an FA Cup semi-final in 1998, where they lost to eventual double winners Arsenal.

 The promise of a coaching role saw him move to Sheffield United in 2000 and he spent two years working with manager Neil Warnock in this capacity, scoring once as a player against Bradford City.
 He joined Barnsley in 2002 but stayed just two months before ending his contract by mutual consent and joining third flight club Mansfield Town, where he was soon appointed player-manager.
 He played through the remainder of the 2002–03 season before focusing solely on management.

 Managerial career

 Mansfield Town

 Curle began his management career on 3 December 2002 after being appointed as player-manager of Mansfield Town, after the dismissal of Stuart Watkiss.
 He took over with the team struggling in the relegation zone and could not prevent the drop to the fourth tier, but took them to the play-off final in his first full season in charge, where they lost on penalties to Huddersfield Town.

-He was controversially sacked in December 2004 after allegations that he bullied a youth-team player.
+In December 2004, he was controversially fired over claims that he had intimidated a member of the youth team.
 However, in August 2006, Curle won a case for wrongful dismissal against the club and was awarded undisclosed damages.
 The judge in the case cleared Curle of any wrongdoing, and described Mansfield's disciplinary process as a "sham".